ecmagnuson/godo/README.md

 ```

 ## Philosophy

     I like to format my tasks as actionable events that have a location

-e.g. `clean the fridge @home`
+    "clean the fridge @home"

     tasks can have priority associated with them with `!`

-e.g. `! send important email @work`
+    "! send important email @work"

     Optionally, tasks can have a project associated with it

-e.g. `clean the fridge @home +cleaning`
+    "clean the fridge @home +cleaning"

-task do not need a location.
-If one is not given, it will be assigned `@unknown`

-if a task does not have an `@location` the current implemtation does not allow an `+project`

 this way I can split various projects into each location, for example

-`clean fridge @home +cleaning`
+    "clean fridge @home +cleaning"

-`pay credit card bill @home finance`
+    "pay credit card bill @home finance"

-both of these tasks are `@home` but they have different `+project` tags associated with them
+both of these tasks are `@home` but they have different `+project` tags associated with them.
 this underlying though process forms the basis of `godo`

 the following is a list of the functionaility of `godo`